 Agents

-An Agent action in Lleverage allows you to create AI-powered automation that can perform multiple steps and make decisions to complete complex tasks.
+An Agent action in Leverage allows you to create AI-powered automation that can perform multiple steps and make decisions to complete complex tasks.
 Agents use the actions you provide to work through problems autonomously until the specified objective is achieved.

 Key Features